aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

   * What proportion of reads mapped to something that we decided was a precursor miRNA?
 What proportion of known turkey miRNAs were present in our data?
   * What miRNAs can be assigned to known miRNA families?
 How many are novel?
   * Where in the genome do the miRNAs map?
+  * MA plots

 Completed figures/tables:
   * Venn diagrams.
 Presence = at least one sample in the type-treatment has 10 or more reads.
     - By type - control birds only
     - By type X treatment - all birds

-Todo:
-  * Pairwise DE Expression tables
+  * Pairwise Differential Expression tables
     - for all miRNAs - Control birds, Domestic vs Wild
     - for just significantly DE miRNAs - Control birds, Domestic vs Wild
+  * MA plot - Control birds, Domestic vs Wild
+  * PCA plots
+    - By type - Control birds
+    - By type X treatment - all birds

+Todo: